Gepirone ER Approval Status

 In November 2007, Fabre-Kramer Pharmaceuticals Inc. announced the receipt of a Not Approvable Letter from the FDA, advising the company that the New Drug Application (NDA) for gepirone extended-release (ER) tablets had not been approved.

-FDA Approval Status for Gepirone ER
+Development Status and FDA Approval Process for Gepirone ER

 |Nov 5, 2007||Fabre Kramer Pharmaceuticals Receives Decision From FDA on Gepirone ER for Major Depressive Disorder|